firasmidani/amiga/docs/_posts/2020-03-24-organization.md

 __Frequently Asked Questions (FAQ)__

+__Which file formats can be read by AMiGA?__

+AMiGA can read only tab-delimited text files.
+These can be encoded in ASCII or BOM (e.g. UTF-8).
+This is the typical output format by most plate readers.

+__Can AMiGA read a Microsoft Excel file?__

+No. Please convert the file to tab-delimited text file format.

-> *Must the input be a 96-well plate?
+__Must the input be a 96-well plate?
 Can it be a 384-well plate?
-How about just a couple of wells/rows or even a single well/row?*
+How about just a couple of wells/rows or even a single well/row?__

->  No, the input does not have to conform to 96-well format.
+No, the input does not have to conform to 96-well format.
 It can describe any number of wells/rows.

-> *Must the index column be well IDs?
-Can it be something else?*
+__Must the index column be well IDs?
+Can it be something else?__

-> The index column (or row names) must be well locations (e.g. D13) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to specific column in the plate
+The index column (or row names) must be well locations (e.g. D13) where first character is an alphabetic letter that corresponds to a specific row in the plate and remaining characters are digits that corresponds to specific column in the plate